programster/KVM-Command-Generator/README.md

 * Execute the tool: `php main.php`

-### Ubuntu 16.04

 ## Default Accounts
-Below are the default login details for guests installed using the default kickstart scripts.
+The information below contains the default login details for the guests created using this tool with the default kickstart scripts.
+I would recommend creating one of each type of guest you want, before tweaking it with the login details/setup you want, and then just cloning that guest in future in order to create more guests.
+This is much faster and more convenient.

 ### Debian 8
 * Username: root
 * Password: root